 Your thermostat or programmable thermostat is an integral part of your comfort system.
 These thermostats, whichever type of thermostat or thermostats you have, require little maintenance.
 Often, I find that the only thing people know about their AC and Heating systems is how to turn the thermostat on and off and change the temperature setting.
 The purpose of this site is to help people go beyond the thermostat and learn more about their system as a whole, not just a dial on the wall that adjusts the temperature when they are not comfortable.
 However, we’ll delve into the world of thermostats on this page and hopefully this will help many people.

-A very common occurrence with service calls is the complaint that the thermostat isn’t working properly.
+How to Wire a Thermostat - A very common occurrence with service calls is the complaint that the thermostat isn’t working properly.
 Sometimes this is true but often it is something entirely different than the thermostat.
 Because some people believe the only problem with the system rests with the thermostat, they’ll go down to the local hardware store and purchase a brand new thermostat.
 They get home and dust off the tool box, never read any thermostat installation directions, and proceed to change the thermostat.
 Some are successful at changing the thermostat and some are not.
 Those that are most likely read some thermostat installation directions or had someone read the thermostats installation directions for them.
 The ones that are not successful end up calling a professional in to install a new thermostat.

 Thermostat Installation Advice